sven-hash/docs/versioned_docs/version-stable/integrations/choose-a-client.md

 * sending Sphinx packets with real messages
 * sending Sphinx packet _cover traffic_ when no real messages are being sent

+Nym clients now all also support packet _retransmission_.
+What this means is that if a client sends 100 packets to a gateway, but only receives an acknowledgement ('ack') for 95 of them, it will resend those 5 packets to the gateway again, to make sure that all packets are received.

 In the next few sections we will discuss how to integrate Nym clients into your apps.

 ### Types of Nym clients